MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 WHEN I end their turn
 THEN the enemy base UI will partially collapse

-### Scenario: One or more players deals damage to an enemy base
-GIVEN I am a player
+**Scenario: One or more players deals damage to an enemy base** GIVEN I am a player
 AND I have started the game
 AND there is an opened enemy base
 AND that enemy base has more than 0 life total
-AND one or more players are located at that base
-AND a damage amount has been populated
+AND there is at least one living commander at this base AND a damage amount has been populated
 WHEN I deal damage to the enemy base
 AND that will not cause the enemy life total to drop to 0 or below 0 THEN the enemy base life total will decrease by that amount

-### Scenario: A non-boss enemy base is defeated
+**Scenario: A non-boss enemy base is defeated**
 GIVEN I am a player
 AND I have started the game
 AND there is an opened enemy base
 AND that enemy base has more than 0 life total
-AND one or more players are located at that base
-WHEN I deal damage to the enemy base
+AND there is at least one living commander at this base WHEN I deal damage to the enemy base
 AND that causes the enemy life total to drop to 0 or below 0 AND that enemy is not a boss
 THEN a victory modal will appear
 AND reward item(s) will be distributed to the players located at that base

-### Scenario: I close a victory modal
+**Scenario: I close a victory modal**
 GIVEN I am a player
 AND I have started the game
 AND I have just defeated an enemy base